AlexSergey/rockpack/README.md

 **Rockpack** will help if:

-- **Beginners.** With the help of Rockpack, any newbie to React can deploy a project of any complexity in a few minutes, with configured webpack, eslint, jest, etc. Applications can be either regular Single Page or with a project structure, Server Side Render, etc.
+- **Beginners.** With the help of Rockpack, any newbie to React can deploy a project of any complexity in a few minutes, with configured webpack, eslint, jest, etc. Rockpack supports the most popular types of React application with the project structure, Server Side Rendering, optimizations, and has the necessary dependencies.
 - **Large projects from scratch.** Rockpack supports most of the webpack best practices configurations, eslint rules, jest, typescript and will work great even on large projects
 - **Startup.** If you need to quickly check an idea without wasting time on unfolding and setting up the project.
-- **Library or React component.** If you want to write a UMD library or React component, with support for the esm/cjs build as well as the minified version.
+- **Library or React Component.** If you want to write a UMD library or React component, with support for the esm/cjs build as well as the minified version.

 [Fast setup](https://www.rockpack.io/fast-setup)